yhor1e/honkit-plugin-todo/README.md

 # honkit-plugin-todo

-This is HonKit todo plugin.
+This is [HonKit](https://github.com/honkit/honkit) todo plugin.

-_markdown_
+This markdown will be

 ```
 - [x] todo1